top of page

 Every student at Noble Academy has an individualized written document called an Academic Profile.
 The general purpose of the Academic Profile is to provide specific accommodations and study skills/strategies needed to maximize the student’s performance.

-• Each student’s Academic Profile is discussed in formal parent/student/teacher conferences in the fall and spring.
+• Each student’s Academic Profile is discussed in formal parent conferences in the fall and spring

 GROWTH MINDSET